techbrett/OfficeDocs-SkypeForBusiness/Teams/app-powered-tasks-in-planner.md

 ### How to define the properties in the request

-What differentiates an app-powered task from a standard task is the presence of a specific attachment.
-The attachment contains a link (reference URL) to the destination experience in the Teams app, which enables Planner to recognize a task as an app-powered task.
+A specific type of attachment differentiates an app-powered task from a standard task.
+The attachment must be of type `TeamsHostedApp` and must contain a specially formatted link (reference URL) to the destination experience in the Teams app.
+This signifies to Planner that it's an app-powered task.

 Keep in mind that the API refers to these attachments as [references](/graph/api/resources/plannerexternalreferences?view=graph-rest-beta).